widdowquinn/Teaching-2015-03-17-UoD_compgenvis/README.md

-# README.md - Teaching-2015-03-17-UoD_compgenvis
+# README.md - Teaching-2015-03-UoD_compgenvis

 ## Overview

-This repository contains teaching materials used in delivering the first part of the 3rd year bioinformatics course lectures on "Comparative Genome Analysis and Visualisation" at the University of Dundee, 2015
+This repository contains teaching materials used in delivering the 3rd year bioinformatics course lectures on "Comparative Genome Analysis and Visualisation" at the University of Dundee, 2015

 ## Getting Started